crisbodnar/dgm/README.md

 Example visualisation for the synthetic spammer graph and Cora are provided and can be run with ```python run_dgm.py``` from the root directory of the project.
 The visualisations are saved in the ```plots``` directory.
-For most purposes, we recommend to use Structural Deep Graph Mapper (SDGM), described in the appendix B of the paper.
+For most purposes, we recommend to use Structural Deep Graph Mapper (SDGM), described in Appendix B of the paper.

 An example SDGM visualisation of Cora with Deep Graph Infomax lens can be seen below.
 Each colour represents a different class.